coryhuebner-oci/databricks-ncaa-tournament-predictor/README.md

 Before beginning, you'll need the following on your machine
 - Python (3.11.1 or greater)
 - The [Databricks CLI](https://docs.databricks.com/aws/en/dev-tools/cli/install)
+- Optional - [The Databricks Connect VS Code extension](https://docs.databricks.com/aws/en/dev-tools/vscode-ext/install).
+This helps with establishing connectivity, profile setup, etc. with Databricks if you are using VS Code as your IDE.

 ## Local environment setup
 To setup your local environment, run the following: